strimzi/proposals/044-kraft-liveness-readiness.md

 ### Impact on the KafkaRoller

 The existing KafkaRoller checks whether a pod is marked as ready to determine whether it needs to be rolled.
 This relies on the fact that currently the pod being ready implies that the BrokerState is >= RUNNING.
+This means any change to the readiness probes also impacts the KafkaRoller.
+In future it would be better for the KafkaRoller to do its own checks, rather than relying on the readiness probes implementation.

+The details for how the KafkaRoller should work going forwards should be discussed in a separate proposal.
+This section describes some ideas for how the KafkaRoller should work in KRaft mode based on investigations done while writing this proposal.
+It can be used as a starting point for the KafkaRoller in KRaft mode proposal.
-Additionally, it does not take into account the state of other broker pods.
+The key requirement for this proposal to be fully implemented is that the KafkaRoller takes into account the state of controller pods when deciding whether to roll broker pods.

-The move to KRaft mode introduces some new requirements in terms of when a pod should or should not be rolled.
-This combined with the varying readiness checks means we need to change the way the KafkaRoller works:
+Based on investigations as part of writing this proposal, in KRaft mode:
 * The KafkaRoller should observe the BrokerState metric and any other metrics it needs directly, rather than inferring the state based on readiness.
 * If more than one controller pod has not become ready, KafkaRoller should try to roll the controllers that aren't the current active controller first.
 * If a broker pod has not become ready, KafkaRoller should check the controller quorum is formed before rolling the pod.